project-mit/php-analyzes-execute-file-format/README.md

-# php-security-uploader
+# php-analyzes-execute-file-format
 MIT Licence - Copyright © 2014.
 ProJectMIT

 ## About
 This project can analyzes for functions list of the Windows-Execute-File.
-The php-security-uploader's project will be support of future on feature like next.
+The php-analyzes-execute-file-format's project will be support of future on feature like next.

 ## Licence
 This software is distributed under MIT Licence.